 The information we hold is not patient identifiable and is only given to us by the providers themselves based on a pre-authorised set of criteria by the data controller.
 The providers do list their registered managers in post with relevant phone numbers for that position, and although in most cases this is not personally identifiable (i.e. [email protected]) in others it can be (i.e. [email protected]).

-We have taken a blanket approach to provider updates in BedStateTracker.co.uk and declared ourselves as a small scale data controller on behalf of your local authority and CCG (The data controller) and thereby comply with all elements relating to us within the GDPR.
+We have taken a blanket approach to provider updates in BedStateTracker.co.uk and declared ourselves as a small scale data processor on behalf of your local authority and CCG (The data controller) and thereby comply with all elements relating to us within the GDPR.
 We have also been through the DPIA screening check list and although we are a data processor we are not on a large enough (or sensitive enough) scale to warrant a DPIA check.

 This DPIA Screening output can be found at the bottom of this page.